siscalie/personal-website/README.md

-# personal-website
+# Sophie Lama
 Personal Website, for Systems Programming Guru Point 06

-Sophie Lama, Computer Science major
-Notre Dame Class of 2026
+Computer Science major in the College of Engineering Notre Dame Class of 2026